Board of Directors

 Sylvia is a developmental psychologist and mediator who has a private practice in Westborough called Parenting Solutions.
 Working as a parenting consultant, she helps parents with the wide spectrum of parenting concerns.
 As a mediator, Sylvia works with divorcing parents helping them to come to agreements about how they will cooperate around post-divorce parenting, as well as helping couples staying married come to agreements about parenting.
 Her career has also included being a lead researcher at the Wellesley College Center for Research and Newton-Wellesley Hospital, a parenting group leader at the MIT Health Education Department, an adjunct faculty member at Wheelock College Graduate School, a trainer of divorce mediators for Divorce Mediation Training Associates, a contributor to local parenting magazines and newsletters, and a presenter of parenting workshops for professional associations, schools, work places, and community groups in the Metro-West area.
 Sylvia has lived in Westborough for over thirty years and has been an active member of the Unitarian Universalist Congregational Society of Westborough during this time.
 She has two grown children who both live not too far away and continue to bring joy to her life!

 Steve is an advertising and marketing professional who has worked in all media for a variety of national, regional and local clients.
 In addition, he lectures at colleges and universities on the history of advertising and the creative process.
 Steve and his wife have 2 grown children.
-He and his family have lived in Westborough for 24 years and attend The Congregational Church of Westborough where Steve has served as a deacon, moderator and member of both the Cabinet and the investment committee.
+He and his wife live in Bradenton, Florida and have remained members of The Congregational Church of Westborough where Steve has served as a deacon, moderator and member of both the Cabinet and the investment committee.
 Steve attends Board meetings via Skype and in-person when he is in town.

 Maria is originally from Canada where she went to school for Registered Nursing.
 She has lived in the U.S. since 1994 and became a U.S. Citizen in 2007.
 Maria served as a Girl Scout leader for 15 years – 8 years in Canada and 7 in the U.S. Maria lives in Upton and attends Good Shepherd Lutheran Church in Westborough.
 She is married and has four children and seven grandchildren.